ksharma120497/ksharma120497/README.md

 Hello!
 I'm Kapil Sharma, a passionate Software Development Engineer specializing in full-stack development.
 Welcome to my GitHub repository where I share my projects, experiences, and insights in the world of software engineering.

-## My Story 📖

-Hi there!
-I'm Kapil Sharma, a passionate and dedicated Software Development Engineer with a love for full-stack development.
-My journey in the world of technology began i Mumbai, where I earned my Bachelor's degree in Electronics & Telecommunications from the University of Mumbai.

-With a strong foundation in engineering, I ventured into the professional world, joining Accenture as a fresh graduate.
-Over the years, I honed my skills, moving from an Associate Software Development Engineer to a Software Development Engineer II.
-During this time, I worked on diverse projects, from modernizing legacy systems to developing high-performance web applications, always with a focus on creating efficient and scalable solutions.

-My professional experience spans across companies like Lowe's and Accenture, where I've been instrumental in developing and deploying critical software solutions.
-At Lowe's, I built a sophisticated payment dashboard interface using Next.js, which now aids 8000 vendors in tracking their payments and finances.
-At Accenture, I played a key role in optimizing data processing systems and modernizing web applications, significantly improving their performance and user experience.

-I believe in continuous learning and sharing knowledge.
-As a mentor, I have trained over 20 associates in React.js, helping them upskill and grow in their careers.
-My contributions have been recognized with prestigious awards, such as the ‘Pinnacle Award’ at Accenture.

-My quest for knowledge and excellence didn't stop there.
-In pursuit of deeper understanding and greater challenges, I decided to further my education.
-Currently, I am a Master's student at the Rochester Institute of Technology, delving into advanced topics in Computer Science.
-Balancing my studies with hands-on projects, I strive to bridge the gap between theoretical knowledge and practical application.

-Beyond my professional life, I am a keen researcher.
-One of my notable projects involved Bayesian Image Segmentation, where I worked as a Research Assistant at RIT.
-This project allowed me to push the boundaries of computer vision, experimenting with algorithms on a massive dataset of over 10,000 images.

-When I'm not coding or researching, you can find me exploring new technologies, writing on my tech blog, or watching Soccer (FC Barcelona Fan). ⚽

-Feel free to dive into my projects, and don’t hesitate to reach out if you’d like to collaborate or just have a tech chat! 💬

 ## Experience 💼

 ### Lowe’s (Jun 2022 - Aug 2023)